lucasvtiradentes/tscanner/packages/vscode-extension/README.md

 </table>
 </div>

-2. Click TScanner icon in activity bar
+4. Click TScanner icon in activity bar
-3. Go to Settings Menu → "Manage Rules" → enable desired rules → click "Save"
-4. Issues appear automatically in the sidebar (if any)
+5. Issues appear automatically in the sidebar (if any)
-5. Click any issue to jump to its location
+6. Click any issue to jump to its location
 <!-- </DYNFIELD:QUICK_START_VSCODE_EXTENSION> -->

 ## 📖 Usage<a href="#TOC"><img align="right" src="https://cdn.jsdelivr.net/gh/lucasvtiradentes/tscanner@main/.github/image/up_arrow.png" width="22"></a>